Slovakia plans to keeping using AstraZeneca despite pause

 Lengvarsky said his ministry was working to allow people to have a free choice beginning in June among the available vaccines, “including the unregistered ones.”

-Slovakia has 200,000 dozes of Russia-made Sputnik V vaccine available but has not allowed its use yet.
+Slovakia has 200,000 doses of Russia-made Sputnik V vaccine available but has not allowed its use yet.
 Lengvarsky said use of the Russian shots might possibly also start in June.
 He still has to approve Sputnik V’s use.

 Slovakia has been administering Pfizer, Moderna and AstraZeneca, and is expected to have Johnson & Johnson soon.